Terms & Conditions

 - Maintenance windows: planned maintenance is outside UK working hours where possible and will be notified in advance.
 Code freeze or blackout periods may apply in peak retail seasons such as Black Friday and Cyber Monday.

-Severity And Targets
+Severity And Targets (During Support Hours)

 - Exclusions: third party outages, force majeure, client introduced defects, environments we do not control, lack of access or licences, CMP or consent misconfiguration.